🔄

 Next, you’ll decide between prefinished and unfinished flooring.
 Prefinished hickory arrives at your door already sanded, stained, and sealed with a durable topcoat.
 This is a fantastic choice if you want a faster, cleaner installation process, as all the messy work is done at the factory.
 Unfinished hickory is raw wood that is installed first, then sanded and finished on-site.
 While it requires more labor, it gives you complete creative control.
 You can customize the stain color and finish to perfectly match your home’s decor, creating a truly unique look.

-Plank Width Variations
+Finding the Perfect Plank Width

 Hickory flooring comes in a variety of plank widths, typically ranging from a classic 2.25 inches to a more modern 7.5 inches or wider.
 The width you choose can dramatically change the feel of a room.
 Narrower planks tend to create a more traditional, formal look, while wider planks can make a space feel more open and rustic.
 It’s also worth noting the incredible color variation in hickory, from creamy blondes and warm browns to rich coppers.
 This natural diversity means no two floors are exactly alike, adding to its distinct character.

-Popular Finishes and Styles
+Exploring Popular Finishes and Textures

 When it comes to finishing your hickory floor, matte and satin sheens are popular choices.
 These lower-gloss finishes do a beautiful job of highlighting the wood’s intricate grain patterns without creating too much glare.
 If you’re aiming for a more rustic or lived-in aesthetic, consider a distressed or hand-scraped style.
 These textures add depth and character, and they’re great at hiding minor wear and tear in busy households.
 Because of its inherent toughness, any style of hickory is an excellent choice for high-traffic areas like kitchens, entryways, and hallways.